-A month has gone by since the last earnings report for Helmerich & Payne, Inc. HP.
-Shares have lost about 2.6% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Helmerich & Payne (HP).
+Shares have lost about 16.6% in that time frame, underperforming the S&P 500.

-Will the recent negative trend continue leading up to its next earnings release, or is HP due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.
+Will the recent negative trend continue leading up to its next earnings release, or is Helmerich & Payne due for a breakout?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.

 Capital Expenditure & Balance Sheet

-The Tulsa, OK-based company expects activity in the U.S. land segment to rise 7% sequentially during the third quarter of fiscal 2018.
-While average rig revenue per day is likely to be in the band of $25,500-$26,000, daily average rig cost is expected to be roughly $14,400 during the quarter.
+The Tulsa, OK-based company expects activity in the U.S. land segment to decrease 5-7% sequentially during the third quarter of fiscal 2019.
+While average rig revenues per day are likely to be in the band of $25,500-$26,000, daily average rig cost is expected within $14,250-$14,750 during the said quarter.

-As of the offshore segment, Helmerich & Payne expects average rig margin per day to be around $10,500 during third-quarter fiscal 2018 and revenue days to increase 15% sequentially.
+Coming to the offshore segment, Helmerich & Payne expects average rig margin per day within $9,500-$10,500 in third-quarter fiscal 2019 and revenue days to edge up 1% sequentially.

 How Have Estimates Been Moving Since Then?

-At this time, HP has an average Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, Helmerich & Payne has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

-Estimates have been broadly trending upward for the stock and the magnitude of these revisions looks promising.
-Notably, HP has a Zacks Rank #3 (Hold).
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Notably, Helmerich & Payne has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report